 35.3.12.4 Traffic indication

-An AP affiliated with an AP MLD where the AP is not a member of a multiple BSSID set shall indicate pending buffered traffic for a non-AP MLD associated with that AP MLD using the partial virtual bitmap of the TIM element as described in 9.4.2.5 (TIM element) and by following the rules described in this subclause.
+An AP affiliated with an AP MLD where the AP is not a member of a multiple BSSID set shall indicate the status of buffered, individually addressed MSDUs/MMPDUs (#19462) for a non-AP MLD associated with that AP MLD using the partial virtual bitmap of the TIM element as described in 9.4.2.5 (TIM element) and by following the rules described in this subclause.

-An AP affiliated with an AP MLD where the AP corresponds to a transmitted BSSID in a multiple BSSID set shall indicate pending buffered traffic for a non-AP MLD associated with any AP MLD that has an affiliated AP in the same multiple BSSID set as the AP using the partial virtual bitmap of the TIM element as described in 9.4.2.5 (TIM element), 11.1.3.8.5 (Traffic advertisement in a multiple BSSID set), and by following the rules described in this subclause.
+An AP affiliated with an AP MLD where the AP corresponds to a transmitted BSSID in a multiple BSSID set shall indicate the status of buffered, individually addressed MSDUs/MMPDUs (#19462) for a non-AP MLD associated with any AP MLD that has an affiliated AP in the same multiple BSSID set as the AP using the partial virtual bitmap of the TIM element as described in 9.4.2.5 (TIM element), 11.1.3.8.5 (Traffic advertisement in a multiple BSSID set), and by following the rules described in this subclause.